 Any scheduled sampling activity is not affected.
 The sleep command does not attempt to power down a USB link, because there is always enough power available via USB to run the logger's basic functions; sensor channels used for a fetch command will still be shut down.

-The command generates no error messages, and always succeeds silently; there is no prompt or confirmation message in response to the command.
+If used without any parameters, the command generates no error messages, and always succeeds silently; there is no prompt or confirmation message.